Thomas Blanton, KKK bomber of 16th St Baptist Church

 On Sept.
 15, 1963, a bomb ripped through an exterior wall of the brick church, killing four girls who were inside preparing for a youth program.
 The bodies of Denise McNair, 11, and Addie Mae Collins, Cynthia Wesley and Carole Robertson, all 14, were found in the downstairs lounge.

-Collins’ sister, Sarah Collins Rudolph, survived the blast but lost her right eye and is known as the “fifth little girl.”
+Collins’ sister, Sarah Collins Rudolph, survived the blast but lost her right eye.
 Glass fragments remained in her chest, left eye and abdomen for decades after the explosion.

-A parole hearing was scheduled next year for Blanton, and Rudolph and her husband planned to attend in opposition to his release, which was denied during a previous hearing.
+A parole hearing was scheduled next year for Blanton.
+“We were getting ready to be there to oppose it,” said Rudolph’s husband, George Rudolph.

-“She hopes that he found Jesus Christ and repented,” George Rudolph said on behalf of his wife.

-Lisa McNair, the sister of Denise McNair, said she also hoped Blanton had repented and added: “I wish I could have sat down with him to find out if he had had a change of heart.”

-Blanton never admitted any role in the blast, but evidence showed he was part of a group of hard-core Klansmen who made a bomb and planted it on a Sunday morning.

-During the trial, then-U.S. Attorney Jones, appointed as a special state prosecutor, said Blanton acted in response to months of civil rights demonstrations.
+During the trial, then-U.S. Attorney Doug Jones, appointed as a special state prosecutor, said Blanton acted in response to months of civil rights demonstrations.
 The targeted church was a rallying point for protesters.

-“Tom Blanton saw change and didn’t like it,” Jones said in the trial.
+“Tom Blanton saw change and didn’t like it,” Jones, now a Democratic U.S. senator, said in the trial.

 Blanton proclaimed his innocence years after being sent to prison.
 In a 2006 interview with Birmingham station WBRC-TV, he claimed the government used trumped-up evidence and lies to gain his conviction.

-“I think I was cleverly set up by the government … and that’s why I’m here,” Blanton told the television station from prison.
+“I think I was cleverly set up by the government … and that’s why I’m here,” Blanton told the television station from St. Clair Correctional Facility in Springville, Alabama.
 “I’m sorry it happened.
 Deeply sorry.
 But I’m not responsible for it.”

-A 1993 meeting in Birmingham between FBI officials and Black ministers led to the reopening of the bombing case against Blanton and Cherry.
+A 1993 meeting in Birmingham between FBI officials and black ministers led to the re-opening of the bombing case against Blanton and Cherry.
 The investigation remained quiet until 1997 when agents went to Texas to talk to Cherry.

 A decade earlier, the U.S. Justice Department concluded that former FBI Director J. Edgar Hoover had blocked prosecution of Klansmen in the bombing.

-Associated Press writer Daniel Yee in Atlanta contributed to this report.
+Associated Press Writer Daniel Yee in Atlanta contributed to this report.

 Sign up for Daily Newsletters